aslakhellesoy/cucumber-tcl-wire/README.md

 [server.tcl](src/main/tcl/server.tcl) is the partial implementation of the wire protocol, allowing to start the server using `::cucumber::tcl::wire::startServer 33333`.

-Sourcing of the step definitions is automated only in the [build config](build.gradle), and all necessary sources are loaded in the ["suite"](src/test/tcl/step_definitions/suite.tcl).
+Locating and sourcing the step definitions is automated only in the [build config](build.gradle), and not in the framework itself.
+All necessary sources, and the framework are sourced in the ["suite"](src/test/tcl/step_definitions/suite.tcl).